Most complaints procedures have the same basic steps. Find out who to talk to and what to say.

 You can write 'Complaint' at the top of your letter or as a heading in a form.

 Send copies of anything that is relevant to support your complaint.
 Only send photocopies and not originals.
-There's no need to send anything that your landlord has already has or that isn't relevant.
-For example, a copy of your tenancy agreement.

-Details to include
+Other details to include

 - the date